None of the great training sessions and events of Willesden Triathlon Club could take place without our amazing Committee!

 Role: Arranging regular events for the club which try to focus on at least one area of triathlon!

 Why I joined: I grew up playing rugby and did my first triathlon in 2013 when my friends peer pressured me into doing London Triathlon with them.
 When I crossed the finish line I was hooked and went on to do Olympic distance, Half Iron and Ironman in successive years after that.
 I learned to swim pretty much from scratch, hadn’t been on a bike in years and wasn’t fond of running anything over 400 metres so there is hope for us all!

 Helen – Community Liaison Officer

 Role: I recently moved to the area and would really like WTC to make the most of the people and places in the area.
 As such, I am responsible for securing discounts on local races, encouraging participation from different parts of the community and am always open to suggestions!

 Why I joined: I have always been part fish from a young age, enjoy travelling on two wheels and am a determined person so thought I would combine this into triathlon.
-I completed my first two sprint distances races this year, and am planning to do an Olympic next year.
+I completed my first two sprint distances races and swiftly moved on to Olympic distance.
 This club has a great mix of local and not so local people, which makes for good fun and massive improvements too!